 Compiled by Howard S. Serlick

-Many of OLYMPIA’s sailors saw service as part of the ship’s Landing Force during and just after WWI.
+Many of OLYMPIA’s sailors saw service as part of the ship’s Landing Force late in the war and after hostilities ceased.

 After serving on convoy escort duty just after America’s entry in the Great War, OLYMPIA received the assignment of going to Murmansk, Russia, as part of an inter-allied “expeditionary force.”
 The purpose of this expedition was to safeguard Allied supplies in Murmansk and Archangel, bolster the local population against any attacks by the German Army, and later back “white” Russian forces in their fight against the Bolsheviks.
 The political and military situation in Russia quickly deteriorated in February 1917 following the abdication of Czar Nicholas II.
 Bolshevists under Lenin and Trotsky initiated the “Red” Revolution in October, which threw the country into further chaos.
 These developments, along with the Bolshevists’ separate peace treaty with Germany (Treaty of Brest-Litovsk, March 1918) caused a lot of concern among Allied military commanders.
 German troops formerly fighting the Russians were now free to shift to the Western Front.
 Also, tons of supplies the Allies sent to the ports of Murmansk and Archangel to assist Russia may fall into either German or Bolshevist hands.
 Allied Command decided to send a combined land and naval force, led by the British, to Murmansk and asked U.S. President Woodrow Wilson to send troops and ships.
 Against the advice of his advisors, Wilson committed U.S. forces to the expedition.
 The U.S. naval contingent consisted of OLYMPIA and selected administrative personnel.